 - Locate the Settings icon.

-- Once your Nest has scanned nearby networks, locate your Wi-Fi and, if you have one, enter your password.
+- As your Nest is finished scanning for local networks, select your Wi-Fi and, if you have one, put in your password.

-Nest thermostats are powered indirectly through HVAC system, but also have a rechargeable lithium-ion battery for backup power in case of an outage.
+Nest thermostats get the power they need directly from your HVAC system, but also have a rechargeable lithium-ion battery for backup power in case of an outage.
 According to Google, who manufactures the thermostat, a Nest Thermostat battery last an average of several months.
-It can be recharged using a USB charger that comes with the Nest.
+Recharge it with the USB cord that comes included.

 4. Shutting Off a Nest Thermostat

-If you aren’t going to be in your home for a long time, consider setting your Nest Thermostat to Off mode, though Eco mode is also a good option.
-Off mode shuts down all your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting especially hot or cold.
+If you plan on being away for a couple weeks, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode would be another option.
+Using Off mode will turn off all of your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting dangerously hot or cold.

 - Or, from the main menu, go to Mode and select Off.